The Best Deal Flow Comes From Your Network

 - Advantages: your life experiences are unique, and likely give you differentiated access, skills, or inclinations vs. your peers.
 You can double down on those advantages as you build your network.

-Once you have a set of areas in mind, you’ll want to identify the relevant sources of deal flow in these domains.
+Once you have a set of areas in mind, you’ll want to identify the relevant sources of potential investments or deal flow in these domains.
 A few categories that commonly are great referral sources:

 - Domain experts: for any particular industry vertical or function, there are usually experts in these areas with deep networks and knowledge.
 People ask them for advice, they dedicate resources to staying on top of the major and rising players – and as a result, they’re often aware of great companies before they become broadly known.

-- Fellow investors: other investors are spending as much time as you are trying to find great investments – but not every great company will be a fit for them.
-This could be due to size, stage, industry focus, prior experiences, or a number of other issues.
+- Fellow investors: private equity funds, venture capitalists, and other investors are spending as much time as you are trying to find great investments – but not every great company will be a fit for them.
+This could be due to size, valuation, stage, industry focus, prior experiences, or a number of other issues.
 As a result, other investors – even those that are ‘competitive’ to you – can end up being good sources of deals.

-- Corporate Development + Business Development teams: in larger organizations, these departments are tasked with having an understanding of the ecosystem of players that are relevant to their business.
-As a result, members of these teams often have unique insight into under the radar companies that are relevant to their world, key trends they’re monitoring, and where their acquisition and partnership interests lie.
+- Corporate Development + Business Development teams: in larger organizations, these departments are tasked with understanding the ecosystem of relevant players to their business.
+As a result, members of these teams often have unique insight into under-the-radar private companies or startups that are relevant to their world, key trends they’re monitoring, and where their acquisition and partnership interests lie.

-- Your portfolio companies: given their proximity to you, other operators in industries you like, and your faith in their judgment, portfolio company team members can be especially valuable sources of deal flow and information.
+- Your portfolio companies: given their proximity to you, other operators in industries you like, and your faith in their judgment, portfolio company team members can be precious sources of deal flow and information.

 Once you have laid out your understanding of the relevant deal sources, you can assess your existing relationship network and how it’s currently driving your sourcing deals: